llausa/coder_academy_terminal_app/development-log.md

   So my sengrid account was suspended because I uploaded my sendgrid api key to my public repo on github.
 I've learned my lesson.

   Up next, I will rebuild my code with TDD methodology to create a modularised and DRY code base.

+# 05/09/19
+  The executive decision of removing JSON from the project has been made.
+Originally, the idea was that having the to-do lists saved in JSON format would set the foundation for future development opportunities that would require the JSON format (eg sending to-do lists as sms texts to people).

+  However, the conversion from and to JSON are too time intensive and don't necessarily fall within the scope of the MVP.

+  Hence it will be added as a Nice-to-Have in the trello board where we are keeping track of the project.
+This will simplify the code writing process and simplify the logic of the MVP.

+  Down the track, if JSON portability is desired, it can be added onto the project.